DragnaRR/Diabetes-prediction/README.md

 The aim is to predict about diabetes based on features like pregnancy, glucose concentration, blood pressure, thickness, insulin, BMI, age and skin.

-It a comparison between 2 algorithms for binary classification, determining which works better for predicting the output 1 or 0 (Diabetes or not)
+It's a comparison between 2 algorithms for binary classification, determining which works better for predicting the output 1 or 0 (Diabetes or not)

 ## Requirement